bztes/svelte-ds-validator/README.md

 Triggers the validation.
 You probably want to call this function after the input has changed

 **$checker.fields.[].error**
-Contains the error message if the input is invalid, `null` otherwise
+Contains the error message for the individual fields if the input is invalid, `null` otherwise

 **$checker.fields.[].valid**
 `true` if the specific input value is valid, `false` otherwise